 Among the many amazing qualities of blueberries are the Chinese medicinal food energetics of these amazing treats.

 Most people already know about the powerful antioxidants, low sugar, high vitamins and minerals that make blueberries popular in healthy meals and snacks.
 But most people here in the West are unfamiliar with the energetic effects blueberries have on the Liver and its associated meridian or energy channel.

 The Chinese Medicine Energetics of Blueberries.
 Even better for you than you thought!

 Blueberries benefit the Liver and nourish Yin and Blood, which is soothing for the Liver in itself.
 A powerful internal pathway connects the eyes to the Liver, which allows acupuncturists to treat and benefit the eyes and vision via the Liver.

-I created Tangled Up in Blueberry, one of the original Breakfast Cure recipes, to benefit the Liver.
+I created Oregon Blueberry, one of the original Breakfast Cure recipes, to benefit the Liver.

 Together the ingredients do just that, benefit the Liver, nourish Yin and Blood, and calm and soothe the Liver Qi.
 By also nourishing the Heart Yin, this recipe helps relax the Liver by supporting a calm Heart and mind, known as calming Shen.